 Improve Turf Management Practices: Most grasses can withstand moderate numbers of most kinds of nematodes.
 Deep, infrequent waterings encourage deeper rooting of the turf, allowing grass to obtain more water and nutrients than a turf having a short root system due to shallow, daily waterings.
 Avoid excess nitrogen fertilization, as this encourages lush, succulent roots conducive to nematode population buildups.
 Avoid stresses to turf such as mowing too short.
 Alleviate compacted soils and correct any nutrient deficiencies.

-Chemical Controls: Because crop rotation, varietal resistance, biological control and several other disease management strategies are not always practical or effective for turfgrass nematode control, the use of chemical nematicides is currently the most reliable approach to reducing parasitic nematode levels in turfgrass stands.
-Chemical nematicides can be applied as preplant fumigants and as post-plant non-fumigant contact chemicals.
+Nematode Control Considerations: Because crop rotation, varietal resistance, biological control and several other disease management strategies are not always practical or effective for turfgrass nematode control, the use of nematicides is currently the most reliable approach to reducing parasitic nematode levels in turfgrass stands.
+Nematicides can be applied as preplant fumigants and as post-plant non-fumigant contact chemicals.
 Fumigants are toxic to plants and are labeled for use only before establishment of the turfgrass stand.
 In established turfgrass stands contact nematicides come in granular or spray formulations and are always watered in immediately after application.
-Some may have some insecticidal and even fungicidal activity.
+Some may have some insecticidal and even fundicidal activity.
 Some nematicides are extremely toxic to humans and animals and should be handled with all precautions indicated on the product label.
 No single product is effective against all nematodes on a given turfgrass species.

 Soil Fumigation Before Planting: Soil fumigants are chemicals applied as gases or liquids that readily vaporize.
 They are very toxic to the turfgrass but may be used to treat soil prior to seeding or planting to reduce populations of plant parasitic nematode, weeds, fungal pathogens, and other soil-borne microorganisms.
 Turfgrasses established in fumigated soil show more uniform and vigorous growth.
 The fumigants used in turf are the gas methyl bromide, and the liquids 1,3-Dichloropropene (Telone II), 1,3-dichloropropene-chloropicrin (Telone C-17) and metam-sodium (labeled as Vapam, Sectagon or Busan 1020).
 All three fumigants are Restricted Use pesticides that usually require special equipment and application only by licensed professionals especially when large areas are to be treated.
 A granular material, Basamid Granular, can be applied with a drop spreader but generates a fumigant, methyl isothiocyanate, that is toxic to nematodes.
 Basamid Granular carries a ‘warning' signal word on the label.